asvd/helios-kernel/README.md

 ### How can Kernel be useful for browser-based applications

-In the browser environments there is no native dependence management solution.
+In the browser environments there is no native dependency management solution.
 To ensure that a set of javascript-libraries is loaded, the libraries are usually listed within a single html-page header.
 Managing the dependencies and loading order is too tricky in